 Liza Schellpfeffer and others have developed two sample Canvas course ‘starter kits’ to help you get off to a quick start building a course that meets the ROC standards.
 The two sample courses include an orientation module, a homepage, a syllabus template, and skeleton modules arranged by week or by unit, all of which you are free to edit and customize after you import them from the Canvas Commons (the ‘Commons’ button on the far left global navigation menu in Canvas).
 Both courses also include a resource page with links to numerous tutorials on How to Build Your Course in Canvas.

-You may preview what the two sample courses look like before importing them by visiting the courses here (this requires a Valencia login – click on a link below and then log in with your Valencia login and password):
+You may preview what the two sample courses look like before importing them by visiting the courses here:

 In the video below, Liza describes how to import one of these sample courses from the Commons into one of your Canvas sandbox spaces: